MurrellGroup/Backboner.jl/README.md

 [![Build Status](https://github.com/MurrellGroup/Backboner.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/MurrellGroup/Backboner.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/MurrellGroup/Backboner.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/MurrellGroup/Backboner.jl)

-Backboner is a Julia package that offers a set of types and functions for working with molecular backbones.
-It also includes functions for working with protein chains, reading/writing PDB files and assigning secondary structure.
+Backboner is a Julia package that offers a set of types and functions for working with molecular *backbones*: defined here as a continuous chain of bonded atoms.
+The package provides a variety of different types for representing backbones:
+- `Backbone`, containing a 3xN matrix of coordinates
+- `ChainedBonds`, holding bond lengths, bond angles, and dihedral angles
+- `Frames`, a collection of rotations and translations (e.g. for representing orientations and locations of protein residues)

+It also includes functions for working with protein chains, and reading/writing PDB files.

 ## Installation

-Backboner is a registered Julia package, and can be installed with the Julia package manager:
+Backboner is a registered in the General Julia package registry, and can be installed with the Julia package manager:

 ```julia
 using Pkg
 Pkg.add("Backboner")
 ```

 ## Overview

 The `Backbone` type is a wrapper for a 3xN matrix of coordinates representing absolute positions of atoms of a continuous molecular backbone.
 For working with the geometry of a backbone, the `ChainedBonds` type exists to store bond lengths, bond angles, and dihedral angles of a continuous chain of bonds.

 The `Protein` submodule contains functions and types for working specifically with proteins.
 A protein can be loaded from a PDB file using the `Backboner.Protein.readpdb` function, which returns a `Vector{Backboner.Protein.Chain}`.
 Inversely, a `Vector{Backboner.Protein.Chain}` instance can be written to a PDB file using the `writepdb` function.

-**Note:** The `Protein` submodule is not exported by default, but can be imported explicitly with: `using/import Backboner.Protein`.

 ## Example